BU Alumni Council Members

-Ben is married to Katherine Flaim (COM’01) and resides in Cambridge, Mass.
+Ben is married to Katherine Flaim (COM’01); they live with their children in Cambridge, Mass.

 Prior to joining IFDS Canada, Debralee held the position of Vice President, Global Client Services for DST Systems, Kansas City, MO.
 In this role she managed relationships with DST global clients, across business units and business lines.
 Debralee joined DST in 2001 with significant experience, from PFPC Global Fund Services where she was previously at for 9 years.
 She served as Senior Vice President and General Manager, Client Services.
 Debralee has over 30 years of experience in the financial services industry and has superior knowledge of mutual fund transfer agency operations, systems and client services.